5 Mind-Blowing Beginner Fitness Myths

 The best way to explain why is with the Fitness-Fatigue Model, which explains your body’s response to different training stressors.
 You start at baseline, which represents your general fitness level.
 (1) Then, after a bout of training there’s competing effects between “fitness” and “fatigue.”
 The interaction between the two results in your performance.

 Oftentimes after a challenging bout of training, you’ll feel sore, tired, or worn out.
 But if you give yourself enough time to recover, you’ll get to a point where you feel even better than when you started.
+The key is to push when you need to, back off to recover, then continue to challenge yourself session after session so you can keep raising your fitness level.

 This is where there’s a disconnect.